svijasvg/svija-sync/readme.md

 2. **Open the downloaded ZIP file** (if it didn't happen automatically).

-2. **Drag the appropriate TXT document** (EN or FR version) into a new working folder where all your website files will be kept.
+2. **Drag the appropriate TXT document** (English or French) into a new working folder where all your website files will be kept.

 *Put the other files in the Trash.*